willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 recognising the object of interaction, the treadmill dashboard, and the shape of the hand in the interaction.
 The SNC maps are consistent across the frames and primarily localise the text on the display and the surrounding border of the display.
-The hand has receives no attention in the SC map, but does in the SNC map suggesting the existence of a neuron recognising hands that activates for multiple classes.
-This 'hand' neuron will activate for images classified as 'push-button' and 'non-push-button' (this is called a common-winner neuron).
-The contrastive EBP method will cancel the 'hand' neuron's activation causing the region that excites the neuron to receive no attention.
-It is noteworthy that the red stop button is not localised in the SC maps despite not being present on other exercise machines used in the dataset, the closest similar object in appearance is the red tap in the 'turn-tap' action; it is possible a common winner neuron firing for both of these visual features exists explaining the absence of attention in the SC map.
+It is noteworthy that the red stop button is not localised in the SC maps despite not being present on other exercise machines recorded in the dataset, the closest similar object in appearance is the red tap in the *sink* location.

 ![BEOID Example: `06_Treadmill1_press_button_4469-4493`](media/results/beoid/06_Treadmill1_press_button_4469-4493-temporal.pdf){#fig:results:beoid:treadmill-press-button2